Gogul09/Gogul09.github.io/_posts/machine_learning/2019-09-10-getting-started-with-machine-learning.md

 > Where and how should I start learning machine learning?

 This is because the number of tutorials, videos, lectures, infographics, slides etc., related to this topic has outnumbered recently with plethora of freely available learning materials for anyone willing to learn.
 Nevertheless, I want to breakdown this topic into pieces that I followed/following to learn more in this domain.

+> I want to promise you that you can learn and master machine learning and deep learning without spending any money (provided you have an internet connection).
+Yes.
+It's possible if you have the interest and will to learn this technology.

 <figure>
     <img src="/images/infographics/ai-basics.png" />